jbemmel/spotlab/README.md

 # SpotLab
 Sets up a virtual lab environment to run Containerlab and SR Linux, using an AWS metal Spot instance.

 Using an Ansible script, SpotLab finds the cheapest region matching the hourly price you are willing to pay.
+It brings up a CentOS baremetal host using AWS CloudFormation, in a matter of minutes.

 ## Getting started
 1. Run the spotlab Docker container, mounting a home volume on the host: